Optykan/Tzuyu/plugins/readme.md

 - `MediaResolver`: the MediaResolver instance to resolve MediaResolvable objects into playable songs

-- `CommandDelegator`: the CommandDelegator instance containing all the reigstered plugins and associated commands.
+- `CommandDelegator`: the CommandDelegator instance containing all the registered plugins and associated commands.
 Use this with care.

 ### Handling Triggers

 Say you have a function with signature `foo(tzuyu, youtube, param1, ...otherParams)`.
 In your register method, you set it to be triggered by `foo`, the `action` to be `foo` and injected `Tzuyu@tzuyu,YouTube@youtube` into the parameters.
 When someone types `<CommandPrefix>foo` into chat, the CommandDelegator will run the `foo` method, inject the `Tzuyu` instance into the `tzuyu` parameter, and the `YouTube` instance into the `youtube` parameter.

 `param1` will hold the first word after the trigger.
 For example, with `<CommandPrefix>foo 1 2 3 4`, `param1` would hold `'1'`. `...otherParams` would hold whatever's left in an array, e.g. `['2','3','4']`.

+### Event support

+You can make things react to events if you want to.
+Instead of responding to commands, they respond to events emitted by various classes.
+The syntax is: `event@<Injectable>:<event>` where `Injectable` is one of the supported injectables, and `<event>` is one of the events that the injectable emits.
+You can find a list of these below:

+Just kidding nothing is supported yet.